aramisgithub/questpresentation/script/document.md

 would be happy owning up to, and the people that have these faults would not be inclined to admitting anything wrong with themselves anyway.

-## The Hermit/ Helper/ Mentor
+## The Hermit/Helper/Mentor

-- The helper in Odyssey is Goddess Athena

-    - She conforms to her archetype by helping through the journey
+There is often a helper or mentor in a Hero's Quest.
+The mentor or helper must always aid the hero in their quest for the elixir.
+The helper in Odyssey is Goddess Athena, who conforms to her archetype by helping through the journey.

-- The helper in Mulan is Mushu
+The helper in Mulan also conforms to the archetype, but in a different way.

-    - Mushu conforms to his archetype as he guides her and convinces her to not give up
+Mushu, the helper in Mulan guides her and helps her as a helper should do, but he is also cunning and accidentally (or maybe on purpose) starts a war between Mulan's army and the Huns by tricking the consul into thinking that the army was needed at the battlefront, even though they really weren't.
+Mushu also helps Mulan by convincing her to not give up and to overcome the Threshold.

 ## Similarities

-- The characters in each movie and book help the protagonist.

-- In the movie Mulan, Mushu helps her by cheering her spirit and gives her confidence

-- In comparison, Athena in the Odyssey, sends him divine aid and help
+The characters in both help the protagonist, but in different ways: Mushu helps Mulan by cheering her spirit and gives her confidence, while Athena sends Odysseus divine aid and help.

 ## The Dream Person